Enhancing Alzheimer's Diagnosis: Leveraging Anatomical Landmarks in Graph Convolutional Neural Networks on Tetrahedral Meshes: Introduction

 \section{Introduction}

 Alzheimer’s disease (AD) has been recognized as a major health problem since the past century, affecting patient cognition and causing dementia~\cite{qiu2009epidemiology,el2019tip}.
-Although there is still no cure for AD, several treatments have been developed to alleviate clinical symptoms and slow the disease progression~\cite{atri2019current,liss2021practical}.
-As a result, techniques for early diagnosis of Alzheimer’s disease receive attention among researchers and clinicians.
-Among brain imaging techniques, magnetic resonance imaging (MRI) has emerged as a leading and cost-effective method for detecting brain structural changes associated with AD, such as atrophy patterns over time~\cite{dickerson2009cortical}.
+Although there is still no cure for AD, several treatments have been developed to alleviate clinical symptoms and slow the disease progression, necessitating the development of early AD diagnosis techniques~\cite{atri2019current,liss2021practical}.
+Among brain imaging techniques, magnetic resonance imaging (MRI) has emerged as a leading and cost-effective method for detecting brain structural changes associated with AD~\cite{dickerson2009cortical}.
 Compared to more specialized techniques like positron emission tomography (PET), MRI is less invasive, less costly, and more accessible~\cite{liss2021practical,atri2019alzheimer}.

 While MRI images can be represented by 3-D voxels, the limited grid resolution prevents detailed study of arbitrarily small regions~\cite{fawaz2021benchmarking}.
-Volumetric mesh data structures offer comprehensive insights by modeling both surface and interior aspects of substances.
-As the most typical and elemental type of volumetric mesh, tetrahedral meshes have been widely used in scientific modeling such as finite element analysis and physical simulations~\cite{chentanez2007liquid}.
+Volumetric mesh data structures, such as tetrahedral meshes, offer comprehensive insights by modeling both surface and interior aspects of substances, and have been widely used in scientific modeling such as finite element analysis and physical simulations~\cite{chentanez2007liquid}.
 Graph neural networks (GNNs) present a natural choice when analyzing graphs, which lack irregular grid-like structures as images.
 While algorithms based on graph convolution have developed for more commonly used surface meshes~\cite{hanocka2019meshcnn}, convolutions on surface meshes suffer from the over-squashing nature of the message-passing neural networks, potentially aggregating unnecessary or redundant information from intermediate nodes when interacting with long-range nodes.
 This drawback can naturally be resolved by using volumetric mesh representation, as more detours are available in pathfinding.
 One notable method for tetrahedral mesh analysis is TetCNN, which was proposed as an improved graph neural networks for tetrahedral mesh data analysis~\cite{farazi2023tetcnn} by replacing graph Laplacian with volumetric Laplace Beltrami operator (volumetric LBO)~\cite{wang2004volumetric,wang2017towards}.